soyuka/doc/getting-started/api.md

 Sometimes we will have to make a data model with very specific business types, not available in Schema.org.
 Sometimes we will find Schema.org types that partially matches what we want but needs to be adapted.

-Anyway, PHP Schema is a tool intended **to bootstrap** the data model.
+Anyway, the schema generator is a tool intended **to bootstrap** the data model.
 You can and **you will** edit manually generated PHP entities.
 When you start to edit manually the generated files, be careful to not run the generator again, it will overwrite your changes (this behavior will be enhanced in future versions).
 When you do such things, the best to do is to remove `api-platform/schema-generator` from your `composer.json` file.

 ## Exposing the API

 We have a working data model backed by a database.
-But we also got a working hypermedia REST API thanks to **[API Platform Core](../api-bundle/index.md)**.
+But we also got a working hypermedia REST API thanks to **[API Platform Core](../core/index.md)**.

 The core, like the schema generator, is already pre-installed and properly configured.
 We just need to mark resources we want to expose with an `@Resource` annotation.
 Open any of the generated entities, and